mega-mace/mega-mace.github.io/reviews/reviews-n-to-r.md

 ## Rocksmith 2014

-Rocksmith feels like a bit of a weird pick to me, as it’s less of a game and more of a gamified interactive teaching tool.
+Rocksmith is admittedly less of a game and more of a gamified interactive teaching tool.
 At a surface level, it comes off as being Guitar Hero with a real guitar, but the emphasis is much more on building accuracy and technique, with scaling custom difficulty and a lack of miss penalties.
-I had to put RS on the list since it actually got me into learning guitar, and there’s something to be said for that.
+I had to give RS a shoutout since it actually got me into learning guitar, and there’s something to be said for that.
 It’s a bit of a non-traditional path, as most people start on acoustic, and naturally this is more attuned to electric guitar songs since it scores based on the pitch directly from your pickups.

 Like all music games, one unfortunate aspect is that you are the liberty of licensing, at least without modding your game, and even then you still need someone to be willing to chart it.
 It hurts a bit more in this one too since you actually want to learn the songs instead of being more about the party aspect.
 Speaking of which, this game does actually allow two players, and there are a number of mini-game modes, though for me, the focus was more on simply playing through songs to hone my skills and use the virtual tones.